‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

-The Bold and The Beautiful spoilers for B&B episodes March 20-24 have a wedding that’s a happy ending and some looming trouble for two couples, one married and one about to wed.
+The Bold and The Beautiful spoilers for B&B episodes March 20-24 have a wedding that’s a happy ending and some looming trouble for two couples; one married and one about to wed.
 Plus, there’s a wedding crasher, a sibling confrontation, and lots of fun and sun down under in Australia for the big event.

 Brooke Struggles With Katie

 Katie Logan (Heather Tom) won’t give up on The Bold and The Beautiful and is determined to make Brooke Logan (Katherine Kelly Lang) see the light on Ridge Forrester (Thorsten Kaye) and Quinn Fuller Forrester (Rena Sofer).
-Katie is right but The Bold and The Beautiful spoilers predict she’ll be ignored.
+Katie is right, but The Bold and The Beautiful spoilers predict she’ll be ignored.

 Brooke wants to believe the best of fiancée Ridge on The Bold and The Beautiful but finally decides she needs to really think things through.
 Brooke is frustrated and just wants to have her elopement done so she and Ridge can have the happily ever after they deserve on The Bold and The Beautiful.